pinnaculum/galacteek/README.rst

 Galacteek
 =========

-A modest IPFS_ navigator and file manager
+A modest IPFS_ navigator and content publisher

 Installation
 ============

-You need to have python 3.5 and pip installed.
+You need to have python 3.5 and pip installed, as well as go-ipfs_.
 Install with:

 .. code-block:: shell